 Here is my tried and true list of the must have essential oils for ultimate hair health.

-I personally enjoy the nowfoods line for most of my essential oils!
+Essential oils have so many great qualities and you can buy most of them online, you can even buy Lemon Oil Online and I personally enjoy the nowfoods line for most of my essential oils!
 This line is affordable, reputable, and very easy to purchase from amazon.com.
 You can get free two day shipping if you have prime.
 They can also be purchased at health food stores, or at your local GNC.

 This essential oil is super effective because it mimics the natural sebum your scalp manufactures on it’s own.
 It’s on the expensive side, but it is also super potent so it works out nicely.
 You will only need a couple drops in a carrier oil to do the trick.
 It moisturizes and seals in moisture for the perfect solution to a dry, thirsty scalp.
 This is sooo crucial.
 Think of your hair as the crop and your scalp as the soil, and you’ll understand why a healthy scalp can literally make or break healthy hair.